isomerpages/moe-greenridgesec/_key-links/For Parents/MOE Sexuality Education in Schools.md

 </ol>
 <p>You may click <a href="https://go.gov.sg/moe-sexuality-education" rel="noopener noreferrer nofollow" target="_blank">here</a> for
 more information on MOE Sexuality Education.</p>
-<p>OVERVIEW OF GREENRIDGE SECONDARY SCHOOL’S SEXUALITY EDUCATION PROGRAMME
+<h4>OVERVIEW OF GREENRIDGE SECONDARY SCHOOL’S SEXUALITY EDUCATION PROGRAMME FOR 2025</h4>
-FOR 2025</p>
 <ol data-tight="true" class="tight">
 <li>
-<p>4.
-Sexuality Education is delivered in a holistic manner through the school
+<p>Sexuality Education is delivered in a holistic manner through the school
 curriculum.
 The content for Sexuality Education is grouped into five main
 themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
 You may click here (please